How much you pay for coverage

-On average, employer costs for health care will increase 6.5% to more than $13,800 per employee in 2023.
-BMC covers about 80% of this annual cost, and you cover the remainder.
-Faced with these cost increases, BMC applied the smallest increase possible to employees’ medical premiums for 2023 to maintain the quality you have come to expect from our plans.
+BMC covers about 80% of the annual cost of medical coverage, and you cover the remainder.
+BMC shares all cost increases equally with employees to maintain the quality you have come to expect from our plans.

 |Per paycheck contributions

 |You + Child(ren)

 You will pay between $100 and $600 less for medical coverage in 2024 if you earned bWell rewards by August 31, 2023, and chose medical premium discounts.
 You’ll see the earned discounts on mybmcrewards.com after you click on Enroll in Your Benefits.